-Developing branding for your business can be one of the most difficult things you have to do.
+Developing branding for your business can be one of the most difficult things you have to do, but the branding process really breaks down to a few simple steps.

 Indeed, many business owners start operating and selling before they have even defined what their brand is.